top of page

 About Us

-Sunbird Bio is a leader in protein diagnostics, driving paradigm-shifting success and improved patient outcomes through our novel platforms.
+Sunbird Bio is a leader in blood-based diagnostics for neurological diseases, driving paradigm-shifting success and improved patient outcomes.

 Technology